-As at 31 March 2020, the Group recorded gross Our audit procedures included assessing and testing the accounts receivable of HK\$76,092,000 before impairment Group's processes and controls relating to the monitoring of HK\$14,147,000 and gross contract assets of of accounts receivable and contract assets; evaluating the methodologies, inputs and assumptions used by management in their impairment assessment and their calculation of the impairment allowance under the ECL approach; understanding and discussing with management for their judgements, historical loss pattern and basis of judgements used on such data under the ECL approach; and understanding management's procedures with the customers over aged receivables or amounts in dispute.
+Our audit procedures included assessing and testing the Group's processes and controls relating to the monitoring of accounts receivable and contract assets; evaluating the methodologies, inputs and assumptions used by management in their impairment assessment and their calculation of the impairment allowance under the ECL approach; obtaining an understanding of and carrying out discussions with management for their judgements, the Group's historical loss pattern and basis of management's judgements used on such data under the ECL approach; and obtaining an understanding of management's debt collection and recovery procedures with the customers over aged receivables or amounts in dispute.
 We assessed the impairment allowance as of the end of the reporting period, taking into account factors such as the payment history, the subsequent settlements of the accounts receivable and contract assets, and other relevant information.
 We also evaluated whether the historical loss rates were appropriately applied and adjusted based on the current economic condition and forward-looking information.